codeset-ai/codeset-ai.github.io/blog-posts/platform-launch-python-gym.md

 **Codeset Platform** provides API access to sandboxed, reproducible environments for training and evaluating code agents.
 Each environment comes pre-configured with dependencies, test suites, and verification scripts—accessible through a simple Python SDK.

-**codeset-gym-python** is our first training dataset: 1,000 real-world bug-fixing tasks spanning 274 Python repositories, complete with issue descriptions, commit history, and comprehensive test suites.
+**codeset-gym-python** is our first training dataset: 1,000 real-world bug-fixing tasks spanning 291 Python repositories, complete with issue descriptions, commit history, and comprehensive test suites.
 These samples are drawn from permissively licensed repositories and include **novel samples** not found in any existing public datasets¹.
-We'll be releasing additional samples in the coming weeks. **codeset-gym-python** is available on [HF](XXX) and on the **Codeset Platform** from day one!
+We'll be releasing additional samples in the coming weeks. **codeset-gym-python** is available on [HF](https://huggingface.co/datasets/codeset/codeset-gym-python) and on the **Codeset Platform** from day one!

 ## Why This Matters